tangro/actions-fixed-dependencies/README.md

 It is also possible that the action posts a comment with the result to the commit.
 You have to set `post-comment` to `true`.

+# Versions

+Either use `latest` to always get the latest version or the specific version to get a fixed version of the action.

 # Example with arguments

 ```yml